Frankfurt National Assembly: The first and second readings

 The first reading of the Constitution was completed on 3 February 1849.
 A list of amendments were proposed by 29 governments in common and on 15 February Gottfried Ludolf Camphausen, Prussia's representative to the National Assembly, handed the draft to Prime Minister Gagern, who forwarded it to the Committee of the Parliament that was preparing the Constitution for its second reading.
 The amendments, designed to ensure the prerogatives of the princes in various state functions, were sidelined by arguments from the left for universal suffrage in elections and the secret ballot.
 Only two of Camphausen's amendments were discussed and no modifications made.
 Furthermore, passage of the Austrian Constitution on 4 March 1849 was used as an excuse by Prince Schwarzenberg to declare the first draft of the federal Constitution incompatible with Austrian law, and would therefore have to be scrapped and replaced by a more accommodating document.
 The proclamation shocked the National Assembly, resulting in floral speeches condemning "Austrian sabotage".
-But when on 21 March deputy Carl Welcker of Frankfurt brought up a motion to pass the Constitution "as is" to force the issue, it was rejected by 283 votes against 252.
+But when on 21 March deputy Carl Theodor Welcker of Frankfurt brought up a motion to pass the Constitution "as is" to force the issue, it was rejected by 283 votes against 252.
 Nevertheless, shows of resistance to their Constitutional work by so many of the states shook the confidence of many deputies.
 There was suddenly a desperation in the National Assembly to complete their work.

 The second reading commenced on 23 March 1849 after agreements had been reached with the Center and the Left over procedure: It was to be read without interruption to the very end; every paragraph was to be voted upon as reported by the committee on the Constitution; amendments were to be considered only at the request of at least 50 deputies.
 The reading proceeded with unusual pace, as the deputies feared they would become illegitimate in public opinion unless they overcame mounting obstacles and produced the Constitution.
 The Center conceded an amendment on the last day, in the form of an extension of the suspensive veto, to cover changes in the Constitution.
 They warned it could be used to overthrow the Imperial system, to which the Left applauded.
 Austria's proposed amendment to turn the Imperial dignity into a Directory was soundly defeated, thus protecting the office of Emperor.
 The Left derided the center by shouting, "A German Emperor chosen by a majority of four votes from four faithless Austrians!"
 However, 91 Austrian deputies had cast votes for the Imperial system, thus rejecting Prince Schwarzenberg's interference.
 An article to create an Imperial Council to advise the Emperor was stricken from the Constitution at the last moment.